 Every time you review a medication you empower patients!

-We asked 26084 patients taking Medicines used for Depression just how bothered they were by side effects?
-70% of those we asked this too reported feeling they were not at all or only slightly bothered by side effects, yet 20% of patients asked said they felt somewhat bothered from Medicines used for Depression.
-This leaves 10% of the patients we asked who were using Medicines used for Depression still felt very or extremely bothered from side effects when they were taking Medicines used for Depression.
+We asked 27168 patients taking Medicines used for Depression how bothered they were by side effects from taking Medicines used for Depression?
+Of those asked 70% reported that they were not at all or only slightly bothered by any side effects, while 20% of those asked reported feeling somewhat bothered.
+Meaning that sadly 10% of patients using Medicines used for Depression felt very or extremely bothered by the side effects of taking Medicines used for Depression.

-Surveying 22922 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Depression) outweighed its disadvantages.
-A group of 72% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Depression may have.
-18% of the patients felt this and a reduced level and reported feeling only a moderate extent.
-At the bottom of the scale were 10% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.
+When we asked 24006 patients to what extent they felt that the benefits of their medicine outweighed its disadvantages a group of 72% of them replied that they felt to a large or even extreme extent that the advantages of taking Medicines used for Depression outweighed any disadvantages.
+18% of the patients however felt this to a moderate extent leaving 10% who felt this was true to only a small extent or even felt not at all.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.